Project-Arda/bgls/README.md

 WIP / not for production use (in need of expert review/audit)

 ## Design
-The goal of this library is to create an efficient and secure ad hoc multi signature scheme.
-It relies on [bn256](https://godoc.org/golang.org/x/crypto/bn256) for curve and pairing operations.
-It implements hashing of arbitrary byte data to curve points, the standard BGLS scheme, and a custom multi signature scheme.

 ### Hashing
 The hashing algorithm is a direct implementation of [Indifferentiable Hashing to